Haxinator/CITS3404OnlineDailyPuzzle/README.md

 The daily puzzle developed is a memory game in nature.
 The user must complete the set of given puzzles to win the daily puzzle.
 A pattern/picture is shown to a user and they must recreate it in the web application.
 The puzzle allows an indefinite number of attempts until the user gets is correct, upon which a next button will appear allowing the user to go to the next puzzle in the set or if it is the last puzzle in the set, the user gets a final score and wins the game.

 There are three difficulties: easy, medium and hard.
-The size of puzzle to remember increases with an increase in difficutly.
+The size of puzzle to remember increases with an increase in difficulty.
 Meaning each puzzle in the set will take a longer time to complete and there is a greater chance of the user making a mistake.

+Users can also create and upload their own puzzles via the upload button.

 The puzzle colour pallet was specifically chosen to contrast the different colours for those whom are colourblind.